djc/instant-distance/README.md

 Instance Distance is a fast pure-Rust implementation of the [Hierarchical Navigable Small Worlds paper][paper] by Malkov and Yashunin for finding approximate nearest neighbors.
-This implementation powers the [InstantDomainSearch.com][ids] backend services used for word vector indexing.
+This implementation powers the [Instant Domains](https://instantdomains.com) backend services used for word vector indexing.

 ## What it does